Find Affordable College Courses

 Read More…

-Herzing University - Minneapolis landed the #9 spot in the 2023 rankings for the best nursing programs.
-Herzing University - Minneapolis is a small private not-for-profit school located in the large suburb of Minneapolis.
+Herzing University - Minneapolis did quite well in this year’s ranking of the best schools for nursing students.
+It came in at #9 on the list.
+Herzing University - Minneapolis is a small private not-for-profit school located in the suburb of Minneapolis.

 Nursing majors at Herzing University - Minneapolis take out an average of $45,508 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $204.

-Full Nursing at Herzing University - Minneapolis Report
+Read full report on Nursing at Herzing University - Minneapolis

 #10